-My brain works differently, and in some cases, better than children without dyslexia.
-Here’s how I learned to appreciate it.
+My brain works differently, and in some cases, better than those of children without dyslexia.
+Here’s how I learned to appreciate the benefits of thinking differently.

 Dyslexia has many challenges, but if you try hard, I believe you can always make it through.

 I am nine years old and wrote the book Dyslexia Rules!
 When I was six years old and in first grade, I struggled so hard with learning how to read and write.
 I felt like I was different from all the other kids.
 I felt like I belonged in preschool, not first grade.
 I was embarrassed and felt alone.